 1. Moscow – Moscow is the magnificent capital city of Russia and one of the most eclectic, curious, and quirky cosmopolitan cities in the world you can experience.
 Moscow is the most important city in the country not only because of political reasons, but also because it is the pulsating and sizzling cultural heart of the country, known for its deep-rooted and well-respected traditions in ballet, symphonies, and art.
 Whenever you look around in Moscow you will admire the onion-shaped domes of a number of historic churches that look like right out of a fairytale, the most popular and probably most beautiful out of them being St Basil’s Cathedral.
 Do not miss to take a walk across the largest square in the world – the Red Square, and further explore Kremlin.
 Parts of the turbulent and dramatic history of Russia can be explored through the Gulag and the Cold War museums.

 2. Saint Petersburg – Saint Petersburg is the second largest city in Russia and the main rival of Moscow, the main contender for the crown of the most beautiful and magnificent one, and even prettier and more magical than the capital as many visitors believe.
 While the original name of the city is Saint Petersburg, many know it as Leningrad that was a name given during the Communist rule.
 The city is founded by Tsar Peter the Great and is one of the imperial cities in Russia, which means that you can expect it to be packed with history and culture.
-Saint Petersburg is a popular northern cruise destination because of its location on the Neva River that flows into the Gulf of Finland and Baltic Sea.
+Saint Petersburg is a popular northern cruise destination because of its location on the Neva River that flows into the Gulf of Finland and the Baltic Sea.

 3. Golden Ring – The Golden Ring is the “collection” of several cities outside of Moscow that takes your breath with their beauty and magnificent atmosphere.
 This region is a very special place to visit where you will enjoy the picturesque countryside, lush gardens of cherry orchards, extraordinary cottages, fairytale, onion-shaped domes that contain the country’s oldest art.
 The Golden Ring is one of the oldest regions in the country and very popular among Russians and foreigners who want to experience a bygone era.
 The traditional way to explore the region is following the clockwise order by staring in Moscow and continuing with Vladimir, Suzdal, Kostroma, Yaroslavl, Rostov Velikiy, Pereslavi-Zalesskiy, and Sergiev Posad.